 Have your assitant crank the engine, once everything is set up, stand a safe distance from the engine, but within eye-view of the Noid light.

 NOTE: The engine may start or just crank and not start, depending on the issue that you're trying to troubleshoot/diagnose.

 You'll get one of three results:

-- The Noid light will flash On and Off the whole time the engine was cranking or running.
+1.)
+The Noid light will flash ON and OFF the whole time the engine was cranking or running.

-- The Noid light did not flash On and Off at all when the engine was cranked or was running.
+2.)
+The Noid light did not flash ON and OFF at all when the engine was cranked or was running.

-If all of the fuel injector connectors did not flash On and Off, when the engine was cranked, this usually indicates one of several things: a) blown fuel injector fuse, or b) a bad Crankshaft Position Sensor, or c) an ‘open’ short in the wiring, or d) a BAD PCM, although this is rare.
+If all of the fuel injector connectors did not flash ON and OFF, when the engine was cranked, this usually indicates one of several things: a) blown fuel injector fuse, or b) a bad crankshaft position sensor, or c) an ‘open-circuit’ problem in the wiring, or d) a bad PCM, although this is rare.

 CASE 3: The Noid light was lit brightly but did not flash ON and OFF.
 This result is usually a dead giveaway that the PCM is fried.
 In some rare cases, the circuit that feeds the fuel injector connector with the On/Off signal from the PCM is shorted to Ground.